 Longest lasting CGM sensor

 If you’re looking for a CGM that’s applied at the doctor’s office instead of at home, you may consider the Eversense CGM.

 Like the FreeStyle Libre, Eversense measures interstitial fluids via a sensor applied to your upper arm.
-The key difference is that the sensor is implanted subcutaneously and is worn for 90 days at a time.
+The key difference is that the sensor is implanted subcutaneously, or under the skin, and is worn for 90 days at a time.

 Overall, users appreciate how this sensor is changed every 90 days versus 7 to 14 days like other brands.
 However, some have experienced sensitivity alerts when wearing the sensor in direct sunlight.

 What’s included: Implantable sensor, smart transmitter, and mobile app to view readings on your smart device.

 If you’re looking for more detailed glucose tracking data, you may consider this CGM by Medtronic.